 Plant Your Flowering Bulbs

 Whether you love snowdrops, crocuses, tulips, daffodils or all of them!
 Now is the time to plant your Spring flowering bulbs.
 Head to your local garden centre or even supermarket and see what you can find.
 You can even make it a family affair and get the kids involved.
 They’ll love seeing all their hard work come into full bloom next year.
+There are also plenty of exotic fruits suitable for UK gardens.

 The garden can look a little dull and bare over the coming months, so why not add another dimension with some outdoor lighting?
 Outdoor lighting will certainly cheer everything up and it might make the walk from the car to the front door a little safer too!